ltsjoe/SteamOS_Easy_NFS_Mount_Tool/README.md

 Script copied from https://github.com/Delil-A11yX/SteamOS-Mount-Tool

-All right go to the original authoer.
+All right go to the original author.

 Script edited with Claude to mount NFS Shares.